Find out more about Cathy Toogood

 Budapest is a great choice this summer if you’re looking for a value-for-money destination.
-It’s come out top in the Post Office’s City Costs Barometer for two years running as the cheapest of 25 popular city break destinations for items such as drinks, meals, sightseeing and accommodation.
+It’s consistently features near the top of the Post Office’s City Costs Barometer, which looks at the cost of drinks, meals, sightseeing and accommodation, and we found that it was the cheapest city for a five-star city break, too.
 But don’t think that this means you’ll be short changed when it comes to sights and things to do.

-You can soak up some rays while exploring Heroes’ Square and ambling around City Park or venture to the picturesque Castle District to pop in and out of museums and admire the impressive Matthias Church, before taking in the view of Budapest’s second half – Pest – over the Danube.
+You can soak up some rays while exploring Heroes’ Square and ambling around City Park or venture to the picturesque Castle District to pop in and out of museums and admire the impressive Matthias Church (Szentháromság tér 2, 1014), before taking in the view of Budapest’s second half – Pest – over the Danube.

-Alternatively, head indoors for a break from the sun and learn all about the fascinating history of the city in the House of Terror Museum before soaking away the stresses of the world in one of Budapest’s many thermal spas.
+Alternatively, head indoors for a break from the sun and learn all about the fascinating history of the city in the House of Terror Museum (Andrássy út 60, ; +36 1 374 2600) before soaking away the stresses of the world in one of Budapest’s many thermal spas.

-Get your bearings and take in the views from the city walls then cool off with a drink and a swim from the Café Bar Buza, perched on the rocks overlooking the water, or simply head to the beach for a dip in the sea.
+Get your bearings and take in the views from the city walls then cool off with a drink and a swim from the Café Bar Buza (Crijevićeva ul.
+9, 20000; +385 98 361 934), perched on the rocks overlooking the water, or simply head to the beach for a dip in the sea.
 You could also visit one of the nearby islands on a day or overnight trip.

 Five options with cooler weather

-For an adventure slightly closer to home, consider Dublin this summer.
-While the weather can be unreliable at any time of year, the nightlife and culture on offer in the Irish capital should more than compensate.
+For another adventure close to home, consider While the weather can be unreliable at any time of year, the nightlife and culture on offer in the Irish capital should more than compensate.

 If you’re after a taste of the “craic”, you’ll find bucketloads of this famous Irish conviviality in the city’s numerous bars and pubs.
 For a quieter, more cultured break, you won’t be disappointed either if you choose a boat, literary or walking tour of the city.

-And, whether you’re a fan of the city’s famous beer or not, a trip to the Guinness Storehouse is fun for any first-timer to the city.
+And, whether you’re a fan of the city’s famous beer or not, a trip to the Guinness Storehouse (St James’s Gate, Dublin 8; +353 1 408 4800) is fun for any first-timer to the city.
 You can learn everything from how the black drink is made to how to pull the perfect pint, and then enjoy a glass of Guinness with a view in the Gravity Bar.

-Plus, there’s plenty to do if the sun does shine with outdoor spaces such as the National Botanic Gardens or the numerous parks and squares where you can spot statues of big-names including Oscar Wilde (Merrion Square) and James Joyce (St Stephen’s Green).
+Plus, there’s plenty to do if the sun does shine with outdoor spaces such as the National Botanic Gardens (Glasnevin, Dublin 9; +353 1 804 0300) or the numerous parks and squares where you can spot statues of big-names including Oscar Wilde (Merrion Square) and James Joyce (St Stephen’s Green).

-Stockholm is another city where you’re likely to enjoy pleasant temperatures in the early 20s this summer– warm enough for an open-air drink but not too stifling to explore.
+Stockholm is another city where you’re likely to enjoy pleasant temperatures in the low 20s this summer– warm enough for an open-air drink but not too stifling to explore.
 If you’re a seafood fan, look out for crayfish on the menu as it’s the season of the crustacean in the summer months.